BC Collaborative Roster Society Pro Bono Collaborative Divorce Project

 If the couple is successful in resolving matters, they will have a signed agreement or Minutes of Settlement at the end of the second meeting, and instructions as to how to proceed with their divorce if they wish to do so.

 The Pro Bono Project has developed specific protocols for the project that can be adopted by other Collaborative Practice groups who may want to initiate their own pro bono project.
-The BC Collaborative Roster Society has just received an additional grant to expand the project to Vancouver Island and to also develop a fixed fee model for Collaborative services.
+The BC Collaborative Roster Society has just received an additional grant to expand the project to Vancouver Island and to also develop a sliding scale or fixed fee model for Collaborative services.

 The BC Family Justice Innovation Lab is supporting this initiative, particularly through the use of developmental evaluation which encourages an iterative “learning as you go” approach.